Prevent Browser Crashes When Scanning Large Document Batches with JavaScript

 });

-Step 5: Implement Save/Restore Logic
+Step 5: Implement the Core Save and Restore Logic

 Here’s the core logic that handles both saving and restoring: